mfogel/badm-544/mod6/coursera.md

 Divestitures

-- transactions that break up and separate a business unit from a compnay
+- transactions that break up and separate a business unit from the company
   - not selling assets of a business
   - spin (split) offs, carve outs, unit sales